Questions and Answers

 Synposis Paragraph: We write a short introduction, which is a snapshot aimed to catch the viewer's attention.
 It shows your picture and provides the highlight critical commentary that best explains why your work stands out.

 Curating: Acting exactly as a museum curator would, we select the works for your first exhibition on Rediscovered Masters.

 Uploading: After adjusting your images for color quality and size we upload them along with their titles and descritions as well as smartly “tag” them for searching.

-- Marketing: Special e-mail alerts are targeted only to those curators, gallerists, and collectors who we have already identified as having an affinity with your works.
+- Exposure: Special e-mail alerts are targeted only to those curators, gallerists, and collectors who we have already identified as having an affinity with your works.
 These email alerts are an ongoing aspect of our proactive and customized approach to affinity marketing.
 In addition, we speak directly with museum curators and gallerists to learn their special interests and upcoming exhibitions.

 - Museum Exhibitions: We propose to museums that your thematic exhibition is virtually "ready to ship."
-The artist or the artist's estate earns royalties from the fees earned from those exhibitions.
+The artist or the artist's estate earns royalties from any fees earned from those exhibitions.

 - Your Catalogue Raisonné: You can use redM as your own platform for hosting an unlimited number of additional images with work descriptions — at no extra charge.